 This course introduces students to advanced imaging modalities.
 In this overview the students explore Mammography, MRI, Nuclear Medicine, PET, Ultrasound, Bone Densitometry, and Radiation Therapy.

 This course is designed to aid the student in preparing for the registry exam through review of material previously studied.
 Information for this review shall be obtained not only through the aid of texts previously used throughout this program, but also with the aid of registry review books and simulated testing.
+Passing a designated mock exam qualifies the graduate for a block of credit through Ivy Tech Community College and results in the award of an Associates of Applied Science in Imaging Science degree.

 Structured Competency-based Clinical Education I - VIII